 Alf’s Blacksmith Shop

 Alf’s Blacksmith Shop in Daggett was built around 1890 after a fire destroyed the original building.
 The interior Alf’s shop still has the original equipment and the walls are covered historic artifacts.
 Alf’s Blacksmith Shop is currently off-limits to the public and protected by a double fence.
 The yard surrounding the shop has a collection of mining equipment—address: Alf’s Blacksmith Shop 33678 1st St Daggett California.

 This rusty old sheet metal building has been in service for over 100 years.
 It was used as an engine shed for the Borate & Daggett railroad and Calico Railroad.
 After the railroads closed, the building was used as a horse stable.
 Later it became Daggett’s automobile garage and finally a grocery store.
 Today the building is used for storage.
 There is a plaque on the outside of the building describing the history of the garage—address: 35565 Santa Fe Street, Daggett, CA.

 Stone Hotel Daggett

-The Stone Hotel was original a two story building with a glass-domed lobby.
+The Stone Hotel was originally a two-story building with a glass-domed lobby.
 The hotel was built in 1875 and converted to a one-story building in 1908 after a fire destroyed much of the building.
-Notable guests to the hotel included prospector Death Valley Scotty, Lieutenant Governor of California, John Daggett, and John Muir.
-The building is surrounded by a fence to keep out vandals.
-Address: Santa Fe Street, Daggett CA. (adjacent to the Desert Market.)
+Notable guests to the hotel included prospector Death Valley Scotty, Lieutenant Governor of California John Daggett, and John Muir.
+A fence surrounds the building to keep out vandals.
+Address: Santa Fe Street, Daggett, CA. (adjacent to the Desert Market.)